HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 Before you read this section, I encourage you to familiarize yourself with [depth-first](#dfs) and [breadth-first](#bfs) search.
 Both searches are suitable for traversing a tree.

-However, for binary trees in particular, the property we care about is the order in which we visit the nodes of the tree.
+However, for binary trees in particular, the property we care about is the specific order in which we visit the nodes of the tree.
 We will start with three traversals that are all based on depth-first search.

 ### Pre-order traversal